Save to My DOJO

-Now, enter the Esxtop command to access the Esxtop interface shown here:
+Now, enter the Esxtop commands to access the Esxtop interface shown here:

-This is the information that is displayed when you enter the ESXTOP command.
+This is the information that is displayed when you enter the ESXTOP commands.

-The very first line of the display shown above provides information about your VM’s CPU usage.
+The very first line of Esxtop counters demonstrates CPU contention as shown above.
+It provides information about your VM’s CPU usage with multiple metrics.
 You will notice that this line concludes with a statement of CPU load averages, followed by three numbers (0.01, 0.05, and 0.15).
 The first number displays the load average for the last five seconds.
 The remaining numbers display load averages for longer periods of time (one minute, five minutes, and fifteen minutes).

 The load averages should ideally be around 1.00.
 Lower values mean that the CPUs are being underutilized, while higher values mean that the CPUs are being overutilized.
 If the load average reaches 2.00, it means that the CPUs are seriously overloaded and that you need to either upgrade your host’s hardware or move some VMs to another host.